EPPI-Centre/SQL-Backup-retention/ReadMe.md

 **BackedUpDatabases** is a JSON array of objects, each defining the retention policy for a single database.
 Elements for each database are:

-- - `FullBackupsContainer` [Required]: the name of the blob container where your backups are stored.
+- - `BackupsContainer` [Required]: the name of the blob container where your backups are stored.
 - `DatabaseName`: "reviewer" [Required, case-insensitive]: the name of the database covered by this "policy".
 - `IsStriped` [Boolean, defaults to `false`]: if set to `true` the app will expect that 1 backup set is comprised by multiple numbered files, where their "number" is the last number appearing in the filename, like in: `DBName_backup_2023_11_24_stripe1.bak`, `DBName_backup_2023_11_24_stripe2.bak`, [...].
     - App can work for up to 100 stripes, as it will recognise filenames that use both `stripe01` and `stripe1` convention.
 Note that the only requirment is that the numbers which change need to be _the last numbers that change_ (from within a single backup set) the filename doesn't need to contain the word "stripe" or anything.
 On the other hand, if the filenames contain a very detailed timestamp, to the point where `[long name with date-time]file1.bak` might have a different "date-time" to the last stripe in the set `[long name with later date-time]file25.bak`.
 This utility **does not** read the file headers, and considers **only** filenames for identifying stripes.